visgl/deck.gl/docs/tips-and-tricks.md

 ## Notes on data property

-The `data` property will accept any containers that can be iterated over using ES6 for-of iteration, this includes e.g. native Arrays, ES6 Sets and Maps, all Immutable.js containers etc. The notable exception are native JavaScript object maps.
+The `data` property will accept any containers that can be iterated over using ES6 "for-of" iteration, this includes e.g. native Arrays, ES6 Sets and Maps, all Immutable.js containers etc. The notable exception are native JavaScript object maps.
 It is recommended to use ES6 Maps instead.